kumina/django-powerdns-manager/docs/introduction.rst

 - The application can be configured to support a user-defined subset of the resource records supported by PowerDNS and customize the order in which they appear in the administration panel.
-- Zone file import through web form (experimental).
+- Zone file import through web form.
-- Zone file export (experimental).
+- Zone file export.
-- Command-line interfaces to import and export zones in bulk (experimental).
+- Command-line interfaces to import and export zones in bulk.
 - Support for secure updating of dynamic IP addresses in A and AAAA records over HTTP.
 - Supports using a dedicated database to store the tables needed by PowerDNS.